-- 6.3.8 By contrast, the exceptional nature conservation value of Bovingdon Brickfields is due partly to the management of the space for nature conservation.
-There are no designated Local Nature Reserves in Bovingdon although there are several Local Wildlife Sites, of which the Brickfields is one.
-The Boxmoor Trust who own the Brickfields offer nature walks to residents and school groups. - All the spaces described above meet the criteria for designation as Local Green Spaces.
+- 6.3.9 Each part of the Brickfields has a different character.
+LGS9a had important hedgerows and is mainly neutral grassland.
+LGS9b is a mix of scrub and neutral grassland.
+LGS9c is broadleaved woodland with some semi-improved grassland.
+Each of the three areas is clearly delineated.
+LGS9a and LGS9b are divided by Footpath BOV 008.
+LGS9c is almost completely separate with a short boundary with LGS9b along which Footpath BOB 010 runs. - 6.3.10 The Box Moor Trust who owns the Brickfields offer nature walks to residents and school groups.
+Their primary purpose for this site is to restore it for nature conservation.
+A small part of the priority habitat lies outside LGS9b and is in private ownership. - 6.3.11 All the spaces described above meet the criteria for designation as Local Green Spaces.
 Although Bovingdon Green currently benefits protection through Fields in Trust and the Brickfields are also protected.
 They are suitable for Local Green Space designation due to their great significance to the local community.
-A spreadsheet showing how each space meets the criteria and large scale maps of each LGS can be found in APPENDIX C. A much larger spreadsheet showing how many spaces were considered for designation can be found as part of the Environment Report in the Additional Evidence section of the Neighbourhood Plan webpage.
-The designation of Local Green Spaces is guided by the NPPF paragraphs 101 -103.
+A spreadsheet showing how each space meets the criteria and large-scale maps of each LGS can be found in APPENDIX C. A much larger spreadsheet showing how many spaces were considered for designation can be found as part of the Environment Report in the Additional Evidence section of the Neighbourhood Plan webpage.
+The designation of Local Green Spaces is guided by the NPPF December 2023 paragraphs 105-107.
 These spaces have been identified by the community as of particular importance to them.

-Figure 24 St Lawrence Churchyard LGS2
+Figure 25 St Lawrence Churchyard (LGS2)